hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - discovery rules
       - specify which networks and ports the Firepower System monitors to generate discovery data based on network data in traffic, and the zones to which the policy is deployed
       - able to configure whether hosts, <span style="color: #bb6600;">applications</span>, and non-authoritative users are discovered
-    - config to feed host data from 3rd-party systems into Cisco Firepower: a <span style="color: #bb6600;">Network Discovery policy</span> to receive data from the host
+    - config to find out what assets currently exist on the network by feeding host data from 3rd-party systems into Cisco Firepower: a <span style="color: #bb6600;">Network Discovery policy</span> to receive data from the host
     - default management port conflicts w/ other communications: <span style="color: #bb6600;">manually change</span> the management port on FMC and all managed devices
   - feature to determine which applications used in the network but not sending metadata to Cisco Firepower: <span style="color: #bb6600;">Network Discovery</span>
   - identity policy